j9pino/PortfolioProjects/README.md

 # Data Analysis Portfolio Projects
-This repository will hold all of the guided and original projects I am working on to explore data analysis and visualization.
+This repository will demonstrate my growing experience with data analysis through guided and original projects.

 Currently, you may view the following: